top of page

 Madera's CBD image of downtown IMG_20180128_160922_261_edited.jpg

-BringinTogether Communities in a Display of Sustainability
+BringinTogether Communities in a Display of Nutrition, Health and Sustainability

 [New Orleans, La.] - The Recycle Challenge Parade and Festival is back, and this year it's bigger and better than ever!
 We are excited to announce that the festival will feature not one but two locations, offering unique experiences that embody the spirit and vibrancy of each neighborhood.
+A special thank you to one of our main funders for a community health fair, CMMP Med (Comprehensive Medical Mentoring Program).

 bottom of page